Omen-/personal-website/content/blog/dofus-maps.md

 ## Building the attack

 During our analysis of this XOR cipher implementation, we discovered 3 ways to narrow down the possible values for the decrypted data and therefore the key.
-The objective is now to merge all of this in an algorithm that will hopefully be able to reduces the possibles values for each part of the key to only one.
+The objective is now to merge all of this in an algorithm that will hopefully be able to reduces the amount of possible values for each part of the key to only one.

 Here is my implementation at the highest level in pseudocode :